Jswig/urban-succotash/content/me.md

 # bio

-I am currently a data scientist and engineer at
+I am a data scientist and engineer at
 [Joby Aviation](https://www.jobyaviation.com/), which is working to make electified air transport accessible to all.
 Before that, I worked on sleep trackers at [Fullpower Technologies](https://www.fullpower.com/home/business).